theogroup/ogroup.net/src/_drafts/clutch-top-creative-2028.md

       video_width:
       video_height:
   - text_markdown: >-
-      #2 - ACCESS / DEMOCRATIZATION
+      **#2 ACCESS / DEMOCRATIZATION**

-      Definition: Making a product or service more widely available - making your brand more accessible and obtainable for more people.&nbsp;&nbsp;
+      *Definition: Making a product or service more widely available - making your brand more accessible and obtainable for more people. &nbsp;*

       Brand Value: Connectivity&nbsp;